Comet Shoemaker–Levy 9: Comet with a Jovian orbit

-Orbital studies of the new comet soon revealed that it was orbiting Jupiter rather than the Sun, unlike all other comets known at the time.
+Orbital studies of the new comet soon revealed that it was orbiting Jupiter rather than the Sun, unlike any other comet then known.
 Its orbit around Jupiter was very loosely bound, with a period of about 2 years and an apoapsis (the point in the orbit farthest from the planet) of 0.33 AU.
 Its orbit around the planet was highly eccentric (e = 0.9986).

 Tracing back the comet's orbital motion revealed that it had been orbiting Jupiter for some time.
 It is likely that it was captured from a solar orbit in the early 1970s, although the capture may have occurred as early as the mid-1960s.
-Several other observers found images of the comet in precovery images obtained before March 24, including Kin Endate from a photograph exposed on March 15, S. Otomo on March 17, and a team led by Eleanor Helin from images on March 19.
+Several other observers found images of the comet in precovery images obtained before March 24, including Kin Endate from a photograph exposed on March 15, Satoru Otomo on March 17, and a team led by Eleanor Helin from images on March 19.
 An image of the comet on a Schmidt photographic plate taken on March 19 was identified on March 21 by M. Lindgren, in a project searching for comets near Jupiter.
 However, as his team were expecting comets to be inactive or at best exhibit a weak dust coma, and SL9 had a peculiar morphology, its true nature was not recognised until the official announcement 5 days later.
 No precovery images dating back to earlier than March 1993 have been found.
 Before the comet was captured by Jupiter, it was probably a short-period comet with an aphelion just inside Jupiter's orbit, and a perihelion interior to the asteroid belt.